S0YKIM/42-SEOUL/BORN2BEROOT/README.md

 - Of course, your root password has to comply with this policy.

 # 🎲 SUDO
-- You have to install and configure sudo following strict rules.
+You have to install and configure sudo following strict rules:
 - In addition to the root user, a user with your login as username has to be present.
 - This user has to belong to the user42 and sudo groups.

-- To set up a strong configuration for your sudo group, you have to comply with the following requirements:
+To set up a strong configuration for your sudo group, you have to comply with the following requirements:
 - Authentication using sudo has to be limited to 3 attempts in the event of an incor- rect password.
 - A custom message of your choice has to be displayed if an error due to a wrong password occurs when using sudo.
 - Each action using sudo has to be archived, both inputs and outputs.
 The log file has to be saved in the /var/log/sudo/ folder.